Sienci-Labs/Resources/longmill/assembly/ytsb-lm-troubleshooting.md

 <h3>UGS sometimes stops/pauses/or reports an unknown command</h3>

 Carbide Create uses M6/M06 codes that are used for tool changes.
-Since the LongMill does not have a toolchanger or use tool change commands, it will pause at M6/M06 commands.
+Since the LongMill does not have a tool changer or use tool change commands, it will pause at M6/M06 commands.

 <ul>
   <li>You can press "Play" to continue the job.</li>
   <li>If you want to set up UGSPlatform to ignore M6/M06 commands, follow the writeup here: <a href="https://forum.sienci.com/t/permanent-fix-to-an-error-was-detected-while-sending-m6/395" target="_blank" rel="noopener">https://forum.sienci.com/t/permanent-fix-to-an-error-was-detected-while-sending-m6/395</a></li>